xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/TestContract.md

 The `toComplete()` method checks if the `methodIndex` is valid and then creates a new instance of the `Complete` case class using the parameters of the `TestContract` instance.

-This code can be used to test smart contracts in the Alephium project.
+This code can be used to test smart contracts in the Oxygenium project.
 Developers can create a new instance of the `TestContract` class with the required parameters and then call the `toComplete()` method to get a complete instance of the `TestContract` class.
 This complete instance can then be used to test the smart contract.

 For example, a developer can create a new instance of the `TestContract` class as follows: